 Would FPOs gain from the proposed agri-trading law which the centre is contemplating to make it easier for farmers to sell their produce?
 The buzz is that nation-wide trading licenses would be issued.
 In the run-up to that event, more than half a dozen states, all of them ruled by the BJP or its allies have liberalized their agricultural market laws in the past couple of months to permit alternate trading platforms like private market yards and give competition to the state-regulated mandis.
 Rao says FPOs, as aggregators, will benefit as large buyers would not like to deal with hundreds or thousands of smallholder farmers.

 (This article was edited on 31 May, 2020 and an example we gave of 3 FPOs using the price risk mitigation product described above, has been deleted).

-(Top photo of Prasanna Rao, MD and CEO of Arya Collateral Management Services courtesy of the company).
+(Top photo of Prasanna Rao, MD and CEO of Arya Collateral Warehousing Services courtesy of the company).